wasny0ps/Ethernaut-Challenges/Challenges/Fallback/README.md

 Challenge wants us to own the contract and withdraw all contribution from the contract.
 For this purpose, we should contribute this contract and call ```receive()``` function.
 In this way, we will own of the contract and withdraw all contribution.

 ## Subverting

+Who is owner?

 ```shell
 await contract.owner()
 "0x9CB391dbcD447E645D6Cb55dE6ca23164130D008"
 ```
+The first thing to solve this challenge is contribute some wei.

 ```shell
 await contract.contribute({value: 4})
 ```